Conference Programme

 Panel: Consolidation, Integration, and Interoperability

 This panel will explore the future of post-trade infrastructure, weighing the benefits of market consolidation and integration versus fostering interoperability and open access.
 What challenges exist?
 How do legislative frameworks impact prospects for consolidation?
-Our panellists will also discuss the impact of vertical integration on transparency, risk management, and clearing members, and outline whether post-trade consolidation is a viable route to boost competitiveness in Europe.
+Our panellists will also discuss the impact of vertical integration on transparency, risk management, and clearing members, and outline whether post-trade consolidation is a viable route to boost competitiveness.

 Speakers